jellison8640/site/docs/about.md

 ### Current Projects

-* Burrowing Owl passive translocation advised by Dr. Martha Desmond and Dr. Fitsum Gebreselassie
+* Effects of passive translocation on Burrowing Owls advised by Dr. Martha Desmond and Dr. Fitsum Abadi Gebreselassie
 * Flammulated Owl habitat selection in collaboration with Dr. Brian Linkhart and Kate McGinn
   * Analyzis of long-term data on nest site selection
   * Utilization of LiDAR dataset to extract biologically relevant characteristics to understand habitat quality